Rachana-Paudel-zz/Rachana-Paudel/README.md

 - 👋 Hi, I’m @Rachana-Paudel
 - 👀 I’m interested in Coding and Learning
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Cloud Practitioner
 -🕸 I’m looking to collaborate on new ideas and research

 <!---